 This plan considers environmental justice risk factors to prioritize underserved communities.
-Using MassGIS's 2010 U.S. Census Environmental Justice Populations data, minority, non-English speaking, and low-income populations are considered.
-Data were compiled for Census 2010 block groups from the 2010 Census redistricting tables and from the ACS 2017 5-Year Estimates.
+Using MassGIS's 2020 U.S. Census Environmental Justice Populations data, minority, non-English speaking, and low-income populations are considered.
+Data were compiled for Census 2020 block groups from the 2020 U.S. Decennial Census released in 2021 and March 2022 and were updated in November 2022.
 Duxbury does not have census block groups that exceed environmental justice thresholds for low-income populations.